Linear seesaw mechanism from dark sector: Phenomenology

 \subsection{Collider experiments}

 In this subsection we briefly discuss the collider signatures associated to the dark matter candidates in our model.
 Due to the remnant $\mathcal{Z}_{2}$ symmetry, the scalar and fermionic dark matter candidates will be produced in pairs.
 Because of the small mixing between $\eta^0_{R}$ and $\xi^0_{R}$ as well as $\eta^0_{I}$ and $\xi^0_{I}$, we can take them aproximatelly as the mass eigenstates.
 The neutral components of the dark doublet can be produced in pairs via the Drell-Yan mechanism mediated by the $Z$-boson or through vector boson fusion.
+This will correspond to a final state of 2 jets plus missing energy at the collider.
 Detailed studies of collider signatures arising from pair production of neutral components of the dark doublet via vector boson fusion are provided in~\cite{Dutta:2017lny}.

 Fig.~\ref{fig:pptoD1Da1} displays the total cross section for the pair production of $\eta^0_R$ and $\eta_0^I$ via the Drell-Yan mechanism at a proton-proton collider for $ \sqrt{s}=14$ TeV (red line) and $ \sqrt{s}=100$ TeV (blue line) as a function of the CP-odd dark scalar mass $m_{D_{A_1}}$, taken to vary in the range from $500$ GeV up to $1.0$ TeV.
 Here the mass of the CP even dark scalar, $m_{D_{1}}$ has been set to be equal to $1$ TeV.
 As shown in Figure \ref{fig:pptoD1Da1}, the total cross section for the CP-even and CP-odd dark scalar production at the LHC via the Drell-Yan mechanism reaches values of the order of $10^{-5}$ pb for $m_{D_{A_1}}$ equals to $0.5$ TeV, and decreases as $m_{D_{A_1}}$ takes larger values.